aldyrifaldi/my-portfolio/docs/experience.md

 # Professional Experience

 ## PT Integral Data Prima
-**Front End Developer** | June 2023 - June 2024
+**Front End Developer** | June 2023 - Current

-- Developed and maintained front-end components for internal tax reporting systems:
+- Developed and maintained front-end components for the **PajakExpress** platform:
   - eFaktur
   - eBupot PPh 21/26
   - eBupot Unifikasi
-  - PPn 1107 PUT
+  - PPN 1107 PUT
+- Designed and implemented the user interface for the **Book Store Ortax**, focusing on usability and seamless navigation.
-- Collaborated with back-end developers to ensure seamless integration and data exchange
+- Collaborated with back-end developers to ensure seamless integration and data exchange across tax reporting systems.
-- Contributed to design and implementation of new features to enhance user experience
+- Contributed to the development of new features to enhance user experience on both platforms.
-- Optimized system functionality and performance
+- Optimized the functionality and performance of web applications to handle high user traffic.

-## PT Temurasa Inti Kreasi
+## PT Temurasa Indonesia Kreasi
 **Front End Developer (Part Time)** | August 2023 - December 2023

-- Developed front-end components for government projects using Next.js
+- Developed front-end components for the **Perisai Paskibraka** online examination platform using Next.js.
-- Ensured compliance with project requirements and accessibility standards
+- Ensured compliance with project requirements, accessibility standards, and scalability.
-- Collaborated with designers and back-end developers for cohesive user experience
+- Collaborated with designers and back-end developers to deliver a cohesive and intuitive user experience.
-- Conducted thorough testing and debugging of front-end components
+- Conducted thorough testing and debugging of front-end components to maintain platform reliability.
-- Maintained optimal performance standards
+- Maintained optimal performance to support the needs of over 20,000 participants across Indonesia.

 ## PT Qukerja
 **Full Stack Developer** | July 2022 - February 2023

-- Designed, developed, and implemented internal products:
+- Designed and developed internal products to streamline business processes, including:
-  - Job Portal
+  - **Job Portal**: A platform connecting employers and job seekers with robust search and filtering functionalities.
-  - Content Management System (CMS)
+  - **Content Management System (CMS)**: A tool for managing and publishing dynamic web content efficiently.
-- Utilized Laravel framework for full-stack development
+- Utilized the Laravel framework for building scalable and secure applications.
-- Managed both front-end and back-end development tasks
+- Managed end-to-end development tasks, including front-end interfaces and back-end logic.
-- Ensured seamless integration and data flow between components
+- Ensured seamless data flow and integration across components using API-driven architecture.
-- Collaborated with designers and project managers to meet business objectives
+- Collaborated with designers and project managers to align development with business goals and user needs.

 ## PT Kreasi Media Asia
 **Full Stack Developer** | April 2022 - July 2022

-- Developed innovative chatbot solutions:
+- Developed advanced chatbot solutions to enhance customer interaction and support:
-  - Call Center Chat Bot
-  - FlowBuilder Chatbot
+  - **Call Center Chatbot**: Automated call center responses to improve efficiency and reduce workload.
+  - **FlowBuilder Chatbot**: A customizable tool allowing users to design and deploy conversational workflows.
-- Utilized Next.js and Nest.js for development
+- Leveraged Next.js for high-performance front-end development and Nest.js for scalable back-end services.
-- Enhanced chatbot functionality and user experience
+- Improved chatbot functionality with user-friendly interfaces and real-time data processing.
-- Implemented new features based on product requirements
+- Implemented feature updates and optimized performance based on product requirements.
-- Collaborated with product managers and designers
-- Ensured project goals and user needs were met
+- Collaborated closely with product managers and designers to ensure the solutions met project objectives and user expectations.

 ## Technical Skills Demonstrated